Should I Return the Engagement Ring or Other Gifts if We Get Divorced?

 Work with a Kane County Divorce Attorney

 The process of dividing marital property during a divorce can be a headache.
-Working with an experienced St. Charles divorce attorney at Shaw Family Law, P.C. can help the process move faster and reduce unnecessary complications.
+Working with an experienced St. Charles divorce attorney at Shaw Sanders, P.C. can help the process move faster and reduce unnecessary complications.
 Let us advocate on your behalf to get you the marital property to which you are entitled.
 Call us today for a free initial consultation at 630-584-5550.